andreas-kupries/tcl-stubs/README.md

     will install all the packages there.

- *  Building a starkit is don via

-    ```% ./build.tcl starkit```

-    This places the resulting file **critcl.kit** in the current
-    working directory.

-    Explicitly using a specific installation path, like
+ *  To get online help, run

-    ```% ./build.tcl starkit /path/to/chosen/critcl.kit```
+    ```% ./build.tcl help```

-    will put the generated starkit there.

-# New Features

- *  Here we provide only a short list of the features.
-For more details see the 'Changes' sections in the reference manpages, or the files "doc/include/changes\*.inc" which are the shared source of said sections.

- *  Declaration, export and import of C-APIs through stubs tables.

- *  Generation of source packages from critcl-based code containing a TEA-based buildsystem wrapped around the raw critcl.

- *  Declaration, initializaton and use of user-specified configuration options.
-An important use is the declaration and use of custom build configurations, like 'link a 3rd party library dynamically, statically, build it from copy of its sources, etc.', etc.

 # Documentation

- *  The source of the reference manpages for the main packages can be found in the sub-directory "doc/", with various (shared) text blocks under "doc/include/".
-They written using 'doctools' markup (See Tcllib's doctools packages).
-The files match the pattern "doc/\*.man", and "doc/include/\*.inc".
+ *  The source of the reference manpages for the packages can be
+    found in the sub-directory "doc/", with various (shared) text blocks
+    under "doc/include/".
+They are written using 'doctools' markup (See
+    Tcllib's doctools packages).
+The files match the pattern
+    "doc/\*.man", and "doc/include/\*.inc".